rokujyouhitoma/monkey-py/README.md

 ## 2018.09.17

  - 4.5.2: P213-218 Parser.
 Support for HashLiteral
- - Fixed bugs at evaluator.py
+ - Fixed bugs at evaluator.py and Add regression test case.
  - private comment: so...Today, PyConJP 2018 has come!

 ## 2018.09.16